devid7x/galaxy_a22_overlay/README.md

 Google Drive: https://drive.google.com/file/d/1Czi-59UuyfXD8Fi-anKAylldBCwoPMHm/view?usp=sharing, you can download via GitHuB too

 # How to build for myself?
-Follow https://github.com/phhusson/treble_experimentations/wiki/How-to-create-an-overlay%3F and download A22, A22 systemui folders and do your modifications in them.
+Follow https://github.com/phhusson/treble_experimentations/wiki/How-to-create-an-overlay%3F and download the source code, move the A22 folders to vendor_hardware_overlay/Samsung, do your modifications, and build the APKs